Continuing Nursing Studies offers professional development courses, re-entry programs, and post-basic specialty programs based on assessed needs.

 Statistics 1510 or 2500 or equivalent, or Education 2900

-NURS2520 – Extended Practice II (96 hours over 3 weeks at end of semester)
+NURS2520 – Extended Practice (96 hours over 3 weeks at the end of the semester)

 Year 3 Fall/Winter/Spring courses